Site Index • Wiki • Blog

 You will find that if a court is

-familar with military retirements at all, it is probably
+familar with military retirements, it is probably

 limited to Active Duty Retirement.
 Beyond that, a court must